zenml-io/mlstacks/docs/book/getting-started/core-concepts.md

 Once you write your stack specification, you can then use MLStacks' CLI to deploy your stack to your preferred cloud (or local K3d) provider.
-Terraform definitions and state are stored in your global configuration directory along with any state files generated while deploying your stack.
+Terraform definitions are stored in your global configuration directory.
+MLStacks allows you to deploy or connect to a remote state store (e.g. S3, GCS, etc.) so that you can collaborate on your stacks and deployed infrastructure with your colleagues.

-Your configuration directory could be in a number of different places depending on your operating system, but read more about it in the [Click docs](https://click.palletsprojects.com/en/8.1.x/api/#click.get_app_dir) to see which location applies to your situation.
+Your global configuration directory could be in a number of different places depending on your operating system, but read more about it in the [Click docs](https://click.palletsprojects.com/en/8.1.x/api/#click.get_app_dir) to see which location applies to your situation.
+This is where the stack specs and the Terraform definition files are located.